-As part of the Company's stewardship priorities, we may consider withdrawal of support to the re-election of the Chair, or other board members, when we have tried to engage with companies but there has been an unsatisfactory engagement outcome.
+As part of the Company's stewardship priorities, we may consider voting against the appointment of the Chair, or other relevant directors, when we have tried to engage with companies but there has been an unsatisfactory engagement outcome.

 Support to shareholder resolutions may also not be provided if the Company is currently undertaking a constructive dialogue between the Company and the boards on the matter pertinent to the resolutions.